PPC Guide: Preparing to set up a Google Ads account and your first campaign

 As with any marketing effort, it’s key to establish the business goals for your campaigns first.
 In PPC, this is particularly important because those goals often inform the structure of your campaigns.
 One way to structure your campaigns, for example, is to do so based on where people are in your marketing funnel.

 Figure out what it is you want to achieve with your paid search campaigns: Is it to build awareness and consideration among prospects?
 Generate leads?
 Sell products?
 Increase average order value?
 Upsell existing customers?
 Increase loyalty?
 Drive app installs or in-app actions?
 Whatever your goals, map those out first.

-The best campaign structure, the best ads and all the optimization levers in AdWords, Bing Ads or any other platform won’t make a difference if you don’t have good landing pages.
+The best campaign structure, the best ads and all the optimization levers in Google Ads, Microsoft Advertising or any other platform won’t make a difference if you don’t have good landing pages.
 As mobile now makes up a majority of searches and ad clicks, mobile landing page speed is a factor.
 It’s critical to have landing pages load quickly on all devices and provide a good user experience that’s relevant to their search query and provides an intuitive path to the action you want them to take.

-In the Landing Pages report in the new AdWords interface, Google now shows a “Mobile-friendly click rate” and “Valid AMP [Accelerated Mobile Pages] click rate” to give advertisers more visibility into how their landing pages are performing on mobile.
+In the Landing Pages report in Google Ads, you’ll find a “Mobile-friendly click rate” and “Valid AMP [Accelerated Mobile Pages] click rate.”
+These offer some more visibility into how your landing pages are performing on mobile.
 You can also check the mobile-friendliness of your pages with Google’s mobile-friendly test tool.

 If your business goal is to acquire leads, but you don’t have a lead form or clear call to action on the landing page, your campaigns probably won’t yield the results you want or the user behavior that signals a good user experience to the search engines.